SteeltoeOSS/Documentation/api/v4/fileshares/usage.md

 ### Managing Credentials

 Credentials are generally required for interacting with SMB shares. `WindowsNetworkFileShare` does not have an opinion on where those credentials are stored.
 However, as a general guideline, storing credentials with your application's code or standard configuration is not recommended.
-Consider using the [CredHub Service Broker](https://docs.vmware.com/en/VMware-Tanzu-Application-Service/6.0/tas-for-vms/credhub-index.html) for storing and retrieving your credentials.
+Consider using the [CredHub Service Broker](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform-services/credhub-service-broker/services/credhub-sb/index.html) for storing and retrieving your credentials.

-When used in conjunction with the Cloud Foundry Configuration Provider, you can access the values as follows:
+When used with the Cloud Foundry Configuration Provider, you can access the values as follows:

 ```shell
 dotnet add package Steeltoe.Configuration.CloudFoundry